We can create a robust local food economy that supports farmers and makes healthy, affordable food more accessible to all.

-Healthy food is valuable in its own right, and local food production is also good for our economy and our environment.
+Healthy food is valuable in its own right, and local food production also benefits our economy and environment.
 That’s why CLF is working to shape and foster a sustainable local food system to help all New England communities thrive.

-By building a thriving, resilient regional food system we can help increase fresh food access, create jobs, reduce carbon emissions, foster healthy communities, and support regional economies – the hallmarks of a truly thriving New England.
+By building a thriving, resilient regional food system, we can help increase fresh food access, create jobs, cut carbon emissions, foster healthy communities, and support regional economies – the hallmarks of a truly thriving New England.